 Vampire Shrimp Gallery

-Vampire Shrimp need a decent amount of water volume to feed, so the bigger the better.
+Vampire Shrimp need a decent amount of water volume to feed, so the bigger the tank, the better.
 A 20 gallon aquarium can be a good tank size to start with.
-Of the 20 gallon tanks, a 20 gallon long tank can be a good choice because the dimensions are 30? x 12? x 12?.
+Of the 20 gallon tanks, a 20 gallon long tank can be a good choice because the dimensions are 30 x 12 x 12.
 A 30 inch length means there is a decent amount of aquarium bottom to walk on.
 The 12 inch height means it isn’t very hard to keep the water current moving quickly throughout the tank.

 Environment & Water Parameters